TheRedmc-Off/PassGen/README.md

 ## Features

--You can save passwords to a text file or don't save for a single use
+- You can save passwords to a text file or don't save for a single use
 - Very lightweight and fast